Regulatory guide - Entry to inquire into suspected contraventions

 2.1 Time and physical extent

-Actual entry to a workplace by a WHS entry permit holder pursuant to a right of entry may occur only during the usual working hours at that workplace.[4]
-The right of entry does not necessarily extend to the entire workplace.
-Rather, the right of entry may be exercised only in relation to:
+Actual entry to a workplace by an EPH pursuant to a right of entry may occur only during the usual working hours at that workplace.[4]
+The right of entry does not necessarily extend to the entire workplace and may be exercised only in relation to:[5]

-- the area of the workplace where the relevant workers work, or
+• the area of the workplace where the relevant workers work

-- any other work area that directly affects the health or safety of those workers.[5]
+• any other work area that directly affects the health or safety of relevant workers.

 2.2 Rights that may be exercised

-Having entered a workplace for the purpose of inquiring into a suspected contravention based on a reasonable suspicion, the WHS entry permit holder has certain powers to inquire into the suspected contravention.
-The most general powers allow the WHS entry permit holder to:
+Having entered a workplace for the purpose of inquiring into a suspected contravention based on a reasonable suspicion, an EPH has certain powers to inquire into the suspected contravention.
+General powers allow the EPH to:[7]

-The WHS entry permit holder also has a right that can be exercised while at the workplace in relation to any person.
-This allows the WHS entry permit holder to warn a person about a risk that the WHS entry permit holder reasonably believes to be a serious risk to the person’s health or safety emanating from an immediate or imminent exposure to a hazard.[11]
+THE EPH also has a right while at the workplace to warn any person about a risk that the EPH reasonably believes to be a serious risk to the person’s health or safety emanating from an immediate or imminent exposure to a hazard.[11]

-The ‘reasonably believes’ threshold indicates that there must exist facts which are sufficient to induce a belief in a reasonable person.[12]
+The ‘reasonably believes’ threshold is greater than ‘reasonably suspects’ and requires credible information which would induce the belief in a reasonable person.[12]

 2.3 Notice of entry

-As soon as is reasonably practicable after entering a workplace under section 117, a WHS entry permit holder must give notice of the entry and the suspected contravention to the relevant PCBU and the person with management or control of the workplace.[13]
+As soon as is reasonably practicable after entering a workplace under section 117, an EPH must give notice of the entry and the suspected contravention to the relevant PCBU and the person with management or control of the workplace.[13]
 What is reasonably practicable in a specific case will depend on all the circumstances of the particular situation.
-Generally, notice of entry should be given immediately after entering the workplace.
+Generally, notice of entry should be given immediately upon entering the workplace.
 If this is not practicable, the notice should be given at the first available opportunity after entry.

 The notice of entry must be in writing and must include:

-- the name of the union that the WHS entry permit holder represents
+• the name of the union that the EPH represents

-- the section of the Act (section 117) under which the WHS entry permit holder is proposing to enter the workplace
+• the section of the Act (that is, section 117 for entry to enquire into a suspected contravention) under which the EPH is proposing to enter the workplace

-- so far as is practicable, the particulars of the suspected contravention to which the notice relates
+• so far as is practicable, the particulars of the suspected contravention to which the notice relates a declaration stating

-- that the union is entitled to represent the industrial interests of a worker who carries out work at the workplace proposed to be entered and is a member, or eligible to be a member, of that union
+• that the union is entitled to represent the industrial interests of a relevant worker who carries out work at the workplace proposed to be entered and is a member, or eligible to be a member, of that union

-- the provision in the union’s rules that entitles the union to represent the industrial interests of that worker
+• the provision in the union’s rules that entitles the union to represent the industrial interests of the relevant worker

-- that the suspected contravention relates to or affects that worker.[14]
+• that the suspected contravention relates to or affects the relevant worker.

-The declaration within the notice of entry goes towards establishing that there are relevant workers at the workplace and that the suspected contravention relates to or affects those workers.
+The declaration within the notice of entry goes towards establishing that there are relevant workers at the workplace and that the suspected contravention relates to or affects one or more of those workers.
 However, the relevant PCBU is not entitled to know the identity of individuals who are relevant workers.
-This is because a WHS entry permit holder is not required to disclose the name of any worker at the workplace to the relevant PCBU, although a WHS entry permit holder may do so if the worker in question consents.[15]
+This is because an EPH is not required to disclose the name of any worker at the workplace to the relevant PCBU, although an EPH may do so if the worker in question consents.[15]

 The requirement to give notice does not apply if giving the notice would:

-- unreasonably delay the WHS entry permit holder in an urgent case.[16]
+• unreasonably delay the EPH in an urgent case.

 There may be situations where considerations of what is reasonably practicable will justify a delay in giving notice of entry.
 It would only be in the most unusual circumstances that it would be justified to not give notice at all.